famron/Lunch-Management/README.md

 - **Times look off by a few hours** → confirm the Apps Script project's timezone is `Asia/Dhaka` (Project Settings → General settings), matching `appsscript.json`.

+---

+## 10. Changelog

+**Revision 2** (this version):
+- Pricing is now **per-date**, not a weekly recurring rate — Admin → Menu & Pricing is a month grid, one row per calendar day, saved in one request.
+- Calendar cells no longer show price (it varies per day now); a **Today's Menu** card sits above the grid instead, with its own book/cancel action.
+- Fixed a real bug: booking lunch could show "Unknown action: add".
+A request-body field was accidentally named `action` in two different places at once (the API's routing key, and the book/cancel flag) and one silently overwrote the other.
+The book/cancel field is now called `intent`, and `js/api.js` also applies `action`/`token` last when building a request so this class of collision can't recur.
+- Registering again with an email that's registered but never verified no longer dead-ends on "already registered" — it refreshes the pending registration and sends a fresh code.
+A **"Verify email"** link on the login screen also gives a path back to verification any time, even days later, without needing to remember to do it right away.
+- Fixed a mobile layout bug where the month label could force the whole page wider than the viewport (needing a horizontal swipe to see Friday/ Saturday) — a classic flexbox min-width issue, now constrained to truncate instead.
+- Home now uses a two-column layout on laptop/desktop (calendar + legend on the left, Today's Menu pinned on the right) instead of stacking everything in one column, so it fits without a vertical scroll on most screens.
+- Added spacing below a couple of buttons that sat flush against the next card (Submit Payment, Save Settings).